nomadkaraoke/python-audio-separator/README.md

 [![Docker pulls](https://img.shields.io/docker/pulls/beveradb/audio-separator.svg)](https://hub.docker.com/r/beveradb/audio-separator/tags)
 [![codecov](https://codecov.io/gh/karaokenerds/python-audio-separator/graph/badge.svg?token=N7YK4ET5JP)](https://codecov.io/gh/karaokenerds/python-audio-separator)

-Summary: Easy to use audio stem separation from the command line or as a dependency in your own Python project, using the amazing MDX-Net and VR Arch models available in UVR by @Anjok07 & @aufr33.
+Summary: Easy to use audio stem separation from the command line or as a dependency in your own Python project, using the amazing MDX-Net, VR Arch, Demucs and MDXC models available in UVR by @Anjok07 & @aufr33.

 Audio Separator is a Python package that allows you to separate an audio file into various stems, using models trained by @Anjok07 for use with UVR (https://github.com/Anjok07/ultimatevocalremovergui).